Fort Vancouver The Bandstand

 The site has limited, first come, first served parking available in public parking lots along East Evergreen Blvd.
 There are 40 parking spaces available for use at the Visitor Center parking area, about 400 yards away.
 Parking may be permitted on the shoulder of Park Road, though additional costs may be required for traffic control personnel to ensure safe public access.
 No parking is permitted on any grassy area adjacent to the Bandstand.
 Be prepared to provide a parking plan to address you activity's parking needs.

 To apply for a permit to reserve the area for your activity, please complete an application form and return it to the park, along with a $100 application fee (see below).
-This form can be picked up in person at the visitor information desk at Pearson Air Museum, the Visitor Center, or the contact station at the reconstructed Stockade, or you can download it here.
-It can be submitted to the park at these places, mailed to the address listed on the application or emailed to us.
+This form can be picked up in person at Pearson Air Museum or the form can be downloaded and emailed to e-mail us.

 A $100 application processing fee is due with the application.
 This fee is non-refundable, and may be paid by check (made payable to National Park Service) or cashiers check only.
 Payment of the Application Fee does not guarantee that the National Park Service will issue a permit.
 Complex applications and proposed activities may require more extensive review; in these cases, a permittee may be charged an additional application fee.